 Prior to this offering, there has been no public market for our Class A common stock.
 Future sales of substantial amounts of Class A common stock in the public market, or the perception that such sales may occur, could adversely affect the market price of our Class A common stock.
-Although we intend to apply to have our Class A common stock listed on The Nasdaq Global Select Market, we cannot assure you that there will be an active public market for our Class A common stock.
+Although we have been approved to have our Class A common stock listed on The Nasdaq Global Select Market, we cannot assure you that there will be an active public market for our Class A common stock.

-Following the completion of this offering, based on the number of shares of our Class A common stock and Class B common stock outstanding as of January 31, 2019 and assuming (i) the issuance of shares of Class A common stock in this offering, (ii) the conversion of all outstanding shares of our convertible preferred stock into 152,665,804 shares of Class B common stock, which will automatically occur immediately prior to the completion of the offering, (iii) the conversion of shares of Class B common stock into Class A common stock upon the sale of such shares by the selling stockholders and (iv) no exercise of the underwriters' over-allotment option, we will have outstanding an aggregate of approximately shares of Class B common stock and shares of Class B common stock.
+Following the completion of this offering and the concurrent private placement, based on the number of shares of our Class A common stock and Class B common stock outstanding as of January 31, 2019 and assuming (i) the issuance of shares of Class A common stock in this offering, (ii) the conversion of all outstanding shares of our convertible preferred stock into 152,665,804 shares of Class B common stock, which will automatically occur immediately prior to the completion of the offering, (iii) the conversion of 10,674,954 shares of Class B common stock into Class A common stock upon the sale of such shares by the selling stockholders, as well as the issuance of 283,177 shares of our Class B common stock and the subsequent conversion of such shares into an equivalent number of shares of our Class A common stock upon the exercise of options held by certain selling stockholders in connection with the sale of such shares by such selling stockholders in this offering and (iv) no exercise of the underwriters' over-allotment option, we will have outstanding an aggregate of approximately 24,070,086 shares of Class A common stock and 232,318,285 shares of Class B common stock.